Welcome to my trip report on Singapore Airlines flight SQ 318 from Singapore to London Heathrow!

 First Class Suite

 Doesn't the First Class Suite look great?
-The airline decided to have this upgraded class to compete with the likes of Emirates and others.
+The airline decided to upgrade this class to compete with the likes of Emirates and others.
 Back then, this was a "Wow" factor!
 Now?
 It is still some of the SQ frequent flyer's favourite especially on the Boeing 777-300ER, however, there are other airlines that offer competitive First Class products and the airlines have to keep upgrading to fight off the competition.

 My flight experience

 I walked around to stretch my legs, exploring the whole section of Economy class which includes both upper and lower deck, stretching my legs.
-I had chats and waves of laughter with the flight crews, they were not only pretty, amiable, smart and fun-going as well.
-Most of them were Singaporeans and the remaining were Malaysians.
-They really know how to spoil me, offering me lots of goodies and drinks, I was very impressed with the service.
-Some airlines on long flights, the crew can disappear most of the time and appear only when they are supposed to, but this set of crew was attentive; offering drinks and snacks from time to time, Kudos to them.
+I had chats and waves of laughter with the flight crew, they were amiable, smart and fun-going.
+Most of them were Singaporeans and a few of them were Malaysians.
+They really know how to spoil me, offering me lots of goodies and drinks.
+I am impressed with the service.
+Some airlines on long-haul flights, the crew can disappear for most of the time and appear only when they are supposed to, but this set of crew was attentive; offering drinks and snacks from time to time.
+Great set of crew.

-While crossing the Indian Ocean, suddenly the plane shook quite wildly, seat belt signs were on and we were tossed up and down, right and left, it happened for a couple more times before finally reaching LHR.
-We made a few turns, went through some clouds with a few bumps before finally arriving at Heathrow airport Terminal 3.
-Passing through immigration was surprisingly fast and smooth!
+While crossing the Indian Ocean, the plane shook wildly, the seat belt sign was turned on.
+We were tossed up and down, right and left, and it happened a couple more times before the weather improved when we were close to arriving our destination.
+On approach to LHR, we made a few turns, went through some clouds with a few bumps before finally arriving at Heathrow Airport Terminal 3.
+Despite the crowd at the airport, passing through immigration was surprisingly fast and smooth!
 It only took 15 minutes to walk from the Gate to the baggage claim.